Steven4294/TableStack/README.md

 - pagination.
 It would be useful to be able to continue scrolling and fetch more users.

+- UITableViewDetailCell.
+It would be nice to be able to click on a cell and have it load more content - e.g. you click on a user and it shows more information, including their location, reputation change, etc.

 ## Third-party libraries

 [SDWebImage](https://github.com/rs/SDWebImage) was used to download images asynchronously and to cache images so that they were only downloaded one time.
 SDWebImage also has a convenient way to display placeholder images while the image is being loaded.